Cuban boat people: History

-First boat arrivals, 1961–1965
+Early boat arrivals, 1961–1965

 The first major wave of Cuban boat people came after the failure of the Bay of Pigs Invasion and the Cuban Missile Crisis, which ended a "temporary exile status" period of commercial air travel between the United States and Cuba, which was positively received by the American public.
 This had seen a score of roughly 125,000 Cuban exiles reach U.S. soil that were to return upon an overthrown Castro regime that never happened.
+The majority of these migrants were part of the wealthier class, hence they were ones most affected by Cuba's socialist transition and the nationalization of the economy.

 During this time, the United States Coast Guard would make no attempt to turn back undocumented Cubans who were usually arriving in small boats.
 Afterwards, Cubans who wished to come to the United States, would have to do so illegally by crossing the Florida Straits, or travel to other countries.
 Between 1962 and 1965 around 6,700 Cubans arrived in Florida in makeshift boats and other vessels.
 Emigrants were not given a process of migration until the Camarioca boatlift in 1965.